henry232323/CitizenId-passport-auth/README.md

 You can test the authorization flow using the [OAuth 2.0 Debugger](https://oauthdebugger.com/debug):

-1. Set Authorize URI to: `https://citizenid.space/connect/authorize`
+1. Set Authorize URI to: `Endpoints.PRODUCTION.AUTHORIZATION` (or use `Endpoints.DEVELOPMENT.AUTHORIZATION` for dev)
 2. Use your Client ID
 3. Set your callback URL
-4. Select the scopes you want to test
+4. Select the scopes you want to test (use `Scopes` constants)

 ## License